AutoShow Dash Integration

 [00:00:11.11] - Anthony Campolo What's up, Rion?
 How you been?

 [00:00:13.20] - Rion Gull Good.
-Yeah, it's good to see you, Friendly face back on the show.
-Somebody who's been more of an integral part of the of Incubator Weekly in the past and now you're back on more or less as a guest.
-So the reason that we have you on is you have a product service that you've been building in the background in your absence from Dash, you've been busy coding some things and that thing is called AutoShow and I will let you describe that what that is.
-Actually, why don't you go ahead and give your elevator, you know, 30 second pitch on what, what is AutoShow and why are you building it?
+Yeah, it's good to see you, a friendly face back on the show.
+Somebody who's been more of an integral part of Incubator Weekly in the past, and now you're back on more or less as a guest.
+So the reason that we have you on is you have a product/service that you've been building in the background.
+In your absence from Dash, you've been busy coding some things, and that thing is called AutoShow.
+I will let you describe what that is.
+Actually, why don't you go ahead and give your elevator, you know, 30-second pitch on what AutoShow is and why you're building it?

-[00:01:00.27] - Anthony Campolo Yeah, AutoShow is something that I originally built for myself because I am a podcaster and general content creator and I wanted a tool that would basically let me first it just start out with generating like summaries and chapters, and then it kind of expanded from that and into building out a whole pipeline where you can kind of feed in audio or video files, put different prompts in front of them, and then give them to different large language models.
-So, you know, it's basically a way for repurposing your content to create lots of different written things, blog posts, or even create songs with it, like lyrics and stuff like that.
+[00:01:00.27] - Anthony Campolo Yeah, AutoShow is something that I originally built for myself because I am a podcaster and general content creator, and I wanted a tool that would basically let me...
+First, it just started out with generating summaries and chapters, and then it kind of expanded from that into building out a whole pipeline where you can feed in audio or video files, put different prompts in front of them, and then give them to different large language models.
+So, you know, it's basically a way of repurposing your content to create lots of different written things, blog posts, or even create songs with it, like lyrics and stuff like that.
 So that's kind of the thing.
-And I originally was using it actually for Dash Incubator for a while.
-We would create the show notes with it because, you know, some people wouldn't necessarily have the time to watch all of the videos each week and they want an idea of what's the topics, what's it going to cover, so they can jump to different parts that may be interesting to them or relevant.
-So the Dash community has actually already gotten a taste of AutoShow a little bit.
+And I originally was actually using it for Dash Incubator for a while.
+We would create the show notes with it because some people wouldn't necessarily have the time to watch all of the videos each week, and they want an idea of what the topics are, what it's going to cover, so they can jump to different parts that may be interesting to them or relevant.
+So the Dash community has actually already gotten a little taste of AutoShow.

 [00:02:08.25] - Rion Gull Yeah.
-And you have, I've seen you presenting, you've got your own channel like you said, and I've seen you presenting your tool to other people in the Web2 space.
-Because, you know, you, you do like to rub shoulders with a lot of content creators.
-Being a content creator yourself, you rub shoulders with other content creators and, and developers and you're presenting it to other people.
-Right.
-And you're asking for tips and things like on, you know, JavaScript types and how can I fix this?
-And so you, I've seen those where you're presenting it to other people.
-And one of the things that you've mentioned is that several people have always have, have said, man, this is a great little service here.
-I don't know how much I would pay for it, but I think that you, that I would pay something for it.
-And people been asking you like, or telling you you should make this into a product because it's really cool.
-But on the other hand it's like also fully open source.
-So that's, that's a very cool combination.
-Something that you've had a lot of people get, you get excited about it already and partly because it's open source and so they can see everything going on.
+And I've seen you presenting.
+You've got your own channel like you said, and I've seen you presenting your tool to other people in the Web2 space.
+Because you do like to rub shoulders with a lot of content creators.
+Being a content creator yourself, you rub shoulders with other content creators and developers, and you're presenting it to other people, right?
+And you're asking for tips and things like, you know, JavaScript types and how can I fix this?
+And I've seen those where you're presenting it to other people.
+And one of the things that you've mentioned is that several people have said, man, this is a great little service here.
+I don't know how much I would pay for it, but I think that I would pay something for it.
+And people have been asking you, or telling you, you should make this into a product because it's really cool.
+But on the other hand, it's also fully open source.
+So that's a very cool combination, something that you've had a lot of people get excited about already, and partly because it's open source and they can see everything going on.

-[00:03:21.13] - Rion Gull But you know how every, how a lot of things work with open source is even though something's open source, people generally just want somebody else to do it for them.
-Like package this up into a nice web app so I can just use it and you know, I'd be happy to pay a small amount for it.
-So anyway, that's, that's what got both of us thinking.
-Like, let's.
-If you have a digital product
+[00:03:21.13] - Rion Gull But you know how a lot of things work with open source: even though something's open source, people generally just want somebody else to do it for them.
+Like, package this up into a nice web app so I can just use it and, you know, I'd be happy to pay a small amount for it.
+So anyway, that's what got both of us thinking, like, if you have a digital product

 [00:03:46.03] - Anthony Campolo that

-[00:03:46.12] - Rion Gull would be 100% ideally suited to have digital payments, if you want to make it a paid pro, a paid service.
-And there are generally two different kinds of ways that you can go with paid serv.
-With services in general.
-Like you can go the VC route where a VC just gives you a million dollars to develop this thing and they always tell you to offer it for free for a while, gain a big user base and then go to the moon.
-Go to the moon or like rug pull them and take away features or whatever they do, lock you in somehow.
-And so you're, you're kind of beholden in that route.
-For the entrepreneurial route of getting VC funding, you're deciding to do this a different way by getting your users to actually fund you right out of the gate.
+[00:03:46.12] - Rion Gull would be 100% ideally suited to have digital payments if you want to make it a paid service.
+And there are generally two different kinds of ways you can go with paid services in general.
+You can go the VC route, where a VC just gives you a million dollars to develop this thing and they always tell you to offer it for free for a while, gain a big user base, and then go to the moon.
+Go to the moon or rug pull them and take away features or whatever they do, lock you in somehow.
+And so you're kind of beholden in that route.
+So instead of going the VC route, you're deciding to do this a different way by getting your users to actually fund you right out of the gate.

-[00:04:44.07] - Anthony Campolo Yeah, bootstrapping is kind of like when they compare the two different, you know, ways of building a company.
-As you say, you could be VC backed or you could like bootstrap it or indie hacker, you know, terms like that.
-Which basically means you build it on your own time with your own money.
-Either your being, you know, you have another job and you do it on the weekends or you fund it with your savings or something and then you try and get users who will pay and you try and grow that and just see where it goes.
-So yeah, that's, that's where I want to go.
-You know, I've had a lot of friends, like good friends now that I've seen go through the entire process of creating a company, getting funding, having to shut down the company because they didn't, you know, hit the marks that they needed to continue the funding.
-And, you know, it's not something that I am completely opposed to doing at any point, but it's something that I want to first see if I can just do it like this, bootstrapping it, because I would like to kind of have as much control over as I want and not feel like if it doesn't hit a certain user level, then like the whole thing has to like shut down.
+[00:04:44.07] - Anthony Campolo Yeah, bootstrapping is kind of like when they compare the two different ways of building a company.
+As you say, you could be VC-backed or you could bootstrap it, or indie hacker, you know, terms like that, which basically means you build it on your own time with your own money.
+Either you have another job and you do it on the weekends, or you fund it with your savings or something, and then you try and get users who will pay and you try and grow that and just see where it goes.
+So yeah, that's where I want to go.
+I've had a lot of friends, good friends now, that I've seen go through the entire process of creating a company, getting funding, having to shut down the company because they didn't hit the marks that they needed to continue the funding.
+And it's not something that I am completely opposed to doing at any point, but it's something that I want to first see if I can do like this, bootstrapping it, because I would like to have as much control over it as I want and not feel like if it doesn't hit a certain user level, then the whole thing has to shut down.

-[00:05:43.24] - Anthony Campolo You know, it would be nice if even I can just get some sort of momentum with it then, you know, once you hit kind of an equilibrium, but it's like just funding your lifestyle, then that seems like a pretty sweet deal to me.
+[00:05:43.24] - Anthony Campolo You know, it would be nice if I can even just get some sort of momentum with it.
+Then once you hit kind of an equilibrium, where it's just funding your lifestyle, that seems like a pretty sweet deal to me.

 [00:05:57.20] - Rion Gull Yeah.
-And you, you have bootstrapped it for the most part on your own dime up until now.
-And what we're here to talk about is you, you and I have talked a little bit about strategies for moving forward with this venture of yours and I've suggested that, you know, there, there might be a win win here with Dash giving you a little bit of funding to give some perks to Dash in on our side and on your side to get some funding, but not with the kinds of strings attached that you would typically have with a venture arrangement where you're giving up a bunch of equity in your, in your company.
-But there is.
-Dash is kind of that middle ground where, you know, we're not, we do have something like the diff where you could give equity, but we also have this generic proposal system, super block system where you can just make any kind of proposition, give a good value proposition to the Dash community of here's what you will get, the value that you will get, and here's what I'm requesting in return.
+And you have bootstrapped it for the most part on your own dime up until now.
+And what we're here to talk about is that you and I have talked a little bit about strategies for moving forward with this venture of yours, and I've suggested that there might be a win-win here, with Dash giving you a little bit of funding to give some perks to Dash on our side and on your side to get some funding, but not with the kinds of strings attached that you would typically have with a venture arrangement where you're giving up a bunch of equity in your company.
+But Dash is kind of that middle ground where, you know, we do have something like the DIF where you could give equity, but we also have this generic proposal system, superblock system, where you can just make any kind of proposition, give a good value proposition to the Dash community of here's what you will get, the value that you will get, and here's what I'm requesting in return.
 And so you've put together a draft proposal for just that.

-[00:07:11.18] - Rion Gull So why don't we.
-Before we go into the proposal though, I would like to give the viewers a better idea of what this product is because, like, it is pretty close to being done or at least a first iteration of it.
-So let's, let's take a look at.
+[00:07:11.18] - Rion Gull So why don't we, before we go into the proposal though, I would like to give the viewers a better idea of what this product is because it is pretty close to being done, or at least a first iteration of it.
+So let's take a look at it.

-[00:07:29.09] - Anthony Campolo The main thing I would say is the back end is kind of all built out.
-The front end is still being worked on and like the actual payments integration is still being worked on.
-But in terms of the, the MVP of the product itself is pretty much all there in terms of what it's going to provide people that will kind of add features as it goes, you know.
+[00:07:29.09] - Anthony Campolo The main thing I would say is the backend is kind of all built out.
+The frontend is still being worked on, and the actual payments integration is still being worked on.
+But in terms of the MVP of the product itself, it's pretty much all there in terms of what it's going to provide people.
+Then we'll kind of add features as it goes.

 [00:08:10.19] - Anthony Campolo Yeah, go for it.

-[00:08:22.21] - Anthony Campolo Actually, I think I'm going to show through the front end is going to change a lot, but this will give people clear idea of what's going on.
+[00:08:22.21] - Anthony Campolo Actually, I think I'm just going to show this.
+The frontend is going to change a lot, but this will give people a clear idea of what's going on.
 The way it's designed is that you shouldn't need to be technical at all to do this.
-The open source version, you had to know how to use the CLI and spin up a node project and all that.
+The open source version, you had to know how to use the CLI and spin up a Node project and all that.
 I'm just going to use, you said this is a good one.
-We're going to do with a recent Sprint review for Dash Core Group and you pick a transcription service and an LLM service.
-Deepseek is what everyone's talking about, all the cool kids.
+We're going to do the recent sprint review for Dash Core Group, and you pick a transcription service and an LLM service.
+DeepSeek is what everyone's talking about, all the cool kids.
 So we'll just try that one out.
 And then you see here, this is what's currently offered in terms of what you can get in the show notes.
-So it can generate titles, different length summaries, different length chapters, key takeaways, questions.
-So this would be like if you want to create like a test.
-If you're like a teacher and you had a video, you show a class, you create 10 check comprehension questions.
+So it can generate titles, different-length summaries, different-length chapters, key takeaways, questions.
+So this would be like if you want to create a test.
+If you're a teacher and you had a video you were going to show a class, you create 10 check comprehension questions.
 Just a regular old blog post.
-So if you want to do, if you're someone who like creates videos every week, like, like you do a stream, you want to turn that to written content.
+So if you're someone who creates videos every week, like you do a stream, you want to turn that into written content.

 [00:09:36.10] - Anthony Campolo You do a blog.
 So I'm going to do short chapters, a summary, and then just for fun we'll do the rap song.
-And this will take a little while to process.
-Just because it's like an hour long video, there will be kind of a different flow once it's fully built out to where you'll start by inputting the video and transcription and it'll do that first and then as that's running you'll kind of decide on your prompts and LLMs.
+And this will take a little while to process just because it's like an hour-long video.
+There will be kind of a different flow once it's fully built out, where you'll start by inputting the video and transcription and it'll do that first, and then as that's running you'll kind of decide on your prompts and LLMs.
 So this processing thing will be broken up into a few steps.
 So it won't be like you just stop and wait for it to do a thing.
 But this is just kind of where it's at right now.
 So any questions so far based on all that?

-[00:10:17.23] - Rion Gull Yeah, I was wondering, I had a Little intruder coming in.
-So I had to go off camera for a minute there.
-But do you have is one of those checkboxes like just the transcript itself?
+[00:10:17.23] - Rion Gull Yeah, I was wondering, I had a little intruder coming in, so I had to go off camera for a minute there.
+But is one of those checkboxes just the transcript itself?

 [00:12:08.19] - Rion Gull Yeah.
 Shout out to Black Mirror Designer.
-He's, he's always dropping little songs in the discord and it's actually, you know, it's, it's obviously not going to be a strict substitute for content, but it is a fun way to get the ideas that the main ideas across for any block of text.
-So that's, that's pretty cool.
-Yeah, so, so we just.
-You just started this like right before we started the show.
-So it's pretty fast and this could be helpful.
-So what kind of, what kind of customers do you think would use this service?
+He's always dropping little songs in the Discord, and it's obviously not going to be a strict substitute for content, but it is a fun way to get the main ideas across for any block of text.
+So that's pretty cool.
+Yeah, so we just...
+You just started this right before we started the show, so it's pretty fast and this could be helpful.
+So what kind of customers do you think would use this service?
 And after we talk a little bit more about the project itself, let's talk about the proposal that you're making to Dash.
-But what, what kind of a demographic or target market do you have here?
+But what kind of a demographic or target market do you have here?

-[00:13:00.22] - Anthony Campolo Yeah, so right now I'm thinking other content creators, people who are either YouTubers or podcasters because I think it's pretty common, especially for like the bigger shows, to have at bare minimum like some sort of chapters that break up the content and so that you can get auto generated through YouTube.
-But if you don't, if you're just doing like an RSS fee, if you have like an audio podcast, you might not be putting it on YouTube.
-So it's, it's really useful for, for that.
-And you know, people who are kind of doing it, not necessarily like people who are doing by themselves initially have like a huge team because that's one of the reasons why the bigger shows can do this is they usually have another person who like is either listening to it in real time and coming up with like chapters and descriptions or will do it after they record it.
-So it's hopefully a way to help accelerate for people who are just creating their own content and might not be able to have the time to do this.
-That was one of the reasons for fsjam.
-I wanted this because I've already put so much time just into editing the episodes themselves.
+[00:13:00.22] - Anthony Campolo Yeah, so right now I'm thinking other content creators, people who are either YouTubers or podcasters, because I think it's pretty common, especially for the bigger shows, to have at bare minimum some sort of chapters that break up the content, and you can get that auto-generated through YouTube.
+But if you don't, if you're just doing an RSS feed, if you have an audio podcast, you might not be putting it on YouTube.
+So it's really useful for that.
+And people who are kind of doing it, not necessarily people who are doing it by themselves, but not necessarily having a huge team, because that's one of the reasons why the bigger shows can do this is they usually have another person who is either listening to it in real time and coming up with chapters and descriptions, or will do it after they record it.
+So it's hopefully a way to help accelerate that for people who are just creating their own content and might not be able to have the time to do this.
+That was one of the reasons for FSJam I wanted this, because I've already put so much time just into editing the episodes themselves.

-[00:14:12.21] - Anthony Campolo It didn't really have the time to do a really good transcript and all the chapters and stuff like that.
-So that's why, like I said in the beginning, why I originally built it.
-And then I think it could be useful also for, like I said, teachers.
-I'm going to probably create more prompts to generate more material like that because it can be like I teach like, I do some tutoring, I tutor like some, you know, Python students.
-And so I find it's really good for, you know, it can distill down stuff into like good examples and then I can even.
-You can have it start with like easy examples and go to hard examples and you know, you can.
-Most people, you can do a lot of this just by like prompting, chat, GBT and like giving it the right content and stuff.
-But it's just like a lot of manual steps and there's a lot of iteration required to like kind of get the prompts right.
-So that's kind of the value I'm offering is that I've already gone through the process of building this whole pipeline and handwriting all the prompts and like testing them a lot on a lot of different content to kind of get them honed to be really useful.
+[00:14:12.21] - Anthony Campolo I didn't really have the time to do a really good transcript and all the chapters and stuff like that.
+So that's why, like I said in the beginning, I originally built it.
+And then I think it could also be useful for, like I said, teachers.
+I'm probably going to create more prompts to generate more material like that because, like, I do some tutoring.
+I tutor some Python students.
+And so I find it's really good for distilling down stuff into good examples.
+And then you can even have it start with easy examples and go to hard examples.
+Most people can do a lot of this just by prompting ChatGPT and giving it the right content and stuff, but it's just a lot of manual steps and there's a lot of iteration required to kind of get the prompts right.
+So that's kind of the value I'm offering, that I've already gone through the process of building this whole pipeline and handwriting all the prompts and testing them a lot on a lot of different content to kind of get them honed to be really useful.

-[00:15:17.20] - Anthony Campolo So yeah, that's probably where I'll start out and then maybe at some point, researchers.
-I think this could be especially useful if you're someone who has to parse through tons and tons and tons of archival stuff like either video or audio or even text as well will be integrated because it's already got all the LLMs there.
-So if you're someone who you, you're studying some really obscure historical topic and there's like 80 hours of like interviews with people about it, you know, and it's all just raw information, this can start you off or give you like just the summary alone of what all of it is.
-If you're looking for something specific or you're trying to like research a specific part of it, then you can create kind of this like human readable way to just deal with this huge mass of like unstructured data, you know.
+[00:15:17.20] - Anthony Campolo So yeah, that's probably where I'll start out, and then maybe at some point researchers.
+I think this could be especially useful if you're someone who has to parse through tons and tons and tons of archival stuff, either video or audio, or even text as well, because it's already got all the LLMs there.
+So if you're someone who's studying some really obscure historical topic and there's like 80 hours of interviews with people about it, and it's all just raw information, this can start you off or give you just the summary alone of what all of it is.
+If you're looking for something specific or you're trying to research a specific part of it, then you can create kind of this human-readable way to just deal with this huge mass of unstructured data.

-[00:16:09.29] - Rion Gull Yeah, okay, that, that gives me a good idea.
-I also, so there's, I think you, you watch this also.
-But every Friday, every Friday there's a guy named Brian Carnell who does this epic five hour stream about all things JavaScript and, and plus platforms and front end engineering in general.
-And I'm always like, I, I do like to watch that, that show when it comes out, but it's always his, he has a manual person who goes through and does a really good job on it.
-But even for things like that where you do have somebody, because his show is so popular among developers, it might be better to have somebody hand curating his show notes.
-But it usually takes them a couple days because you know, it's five hours long.
-And so just like a little, even a comment in there to have a preliminary thing that's like five minutes after the show is done that could be helpful as well.
-And so I'm thinking of like in terms of we'll get into your proposal for the Dash community and how that might help them.
-But just before that I do think that things like if you're targeting the Web2 space and shows like Ryan or other content creators in the JavaScript scene, that would help get some eyeballs on your project and because of that get some eyeballs on Dash, like oh, Dash is supporting this and has an integration
+[00:16:09.29] - Rion Gull Yeah, okay, that gives me a good idea.
+I also, I think you watch this also, but every Friday there's a guy named Ryan Carniato who does this epic five-hour stream about all things JavaScript and platforms and frontend engineering in general.
+And I do like to watch that show when it comes out, but he has a manual person who goes through and does a really good job on it.
+But even for things like that, where you do have somebody, because his show is so popular among developers, it might be better to have somebody hand-curating his show notes.
+But it usually takes them a couple days because, you know, it's five hours long.
+And so just even having a preliminary thing that's like five minutes after the show is done could be helpful as well.
+And so I'm thinking in terms of, we'll get into your proposal for the Dash community and how that might help them, but just before that I do think that things like if you're targeting the Web2 space and shows like Ryan or other content creators in the JavaScript scene, that would help get some eyeballs on your project and because of that get some eyeballs on Dash, like, oh, Dash is supporting this and has an integration

 [00:18:01.29] - Anthony Campolo with,

-[00:18:04.10] - Rion Gull with, with this service.
+[00:18:04.10] - Rion Gull with this service.
 So that's kind of what I'm thinking of in terms of value proposition to Dash.
-It's not just, hey, let's, let's have this random service accepting Dash.
-It's a lot more than that because of the demographic that, that you run around with.
+It's not just, hey, let's have this random service accepting Dash.
+It's a lot more than that because of the demographic that you run around with.

 [00:18:22.08] - Anthony Campolo Like

 [00:18:24.27] - Rion Gull we need web developers, right?
-Like as soon as we get platform, platform is on Mainnet now and it's built for web developers and we're waiting on a little bit of a better SDK experience.
+As soon as we get Platform, Platform is on mainnet now and it's built for web developers, and we're waiting on a little bit of a better SDK experience.
 We'll talk about that probably in later shows.
-But when, if, when we get to that point where we have good tools for front end developers to work with, we're going to need that, that connection with the individual developers and like getting them interested in and trusting some random cryptocurrency project is not going to be easy.
-But I think with, with you and a service like this that kind of eases them into like, oh yeah, like cryptocurrency actually can be useful.
-And here's, here's a guy that I know, Anthony, that is using Dash both as payments and potentially even for the, the back end token system which we'll talk about in a little bit on Dash platform.
-That can be interesting.
-So it's kind of like it's more than just some kind kind of payment integration.
-It's more about like you can become somewhat of a, an ambassador for, for Dash as the cryptocurrency use case that so many people don't seem to know.
+But when, if, when we get to that point where we have good tools for frontend developers to work with, we're going to need that connection with the individual developers, and getting them interested in and trusting some random cryptocurrency project is not going to be easy.
+But I think with you and a service like this that kind of eases them into like, oh yeah, cryptocurrency actually can be useful, and here's a guy that I know, Anthony, that is using Dash both as payments and potentially even for the backend token system, which we'll talk about in a little bit, on Dash Platform, that can be interesting.
+So it's more than just some kind of payment integration.
+It's more about how you can become somewhat of an ambassador for Dash as the cryptocurrency use case that so many people don't seem to know.

 [00:19:52.23] - Rion Gull Like what's the use case of cryptocurrency?
 Well, here's a good example.